 28373 Alicia Parkway

 Laguna Niguel, CA 92677

 A fun and doable family walk is the Dripping Cave.
 This moderate five-mile loop brings you to a cavernous space where stagecoach robbers actually hid out and stashed their goods years ago; burn marks from their fires are still visible.
 Park in the main parking area.
 The trailhead is just beyond the picnic area.

 9. Crystal Cove State Park - Laguna, Orange County

 8471 North Coast Highway

 Laguna Beach, CA 92651

 Dogs on leashes are allowed on multi-use trails, but not on backcountry trails or beaches.

-Thanks to the Orange County Hiking Club, detailed descriptions and photos of several other area hikes can be found for your consideration.
+Thanks to the Orange County Hiking Club, for detailed descriptions and photos of several other OC hikes.